helloiwsy/Attention_SR/README.md

       (I recommend edit the path in code, do not type in teminal)

 ## 3. Test
-  - If you finish training, Oepn test.py and type your test file path
+  - If you finish training, Oepn test.py and type model path
+  - Insert your LR input image folder and output path
+    - If you need high-frequnecy and low-frequency image, remove the comment and scaling the matrix.

 ---

 # Requirements
 - tensorflow 1.14